ysims/EcoNetToolkit/README.md

 ### Additional notes

 - For classification with two classes, ROC-AUC and PR-AUC are computed if the model can produce probabilities (e.g., MLP, RandomForest, SVM with `probability=True`).
-- For multi-class problems, macro-averaged Precision/Recall/F1 summarize performance across all classes.
+- For multi-class problems, macro-averaged Precision/Recall/F1 summarise performance across all classes.
 - Models are ranked by Cohen's kappa (classification) or MSE (regression) to identify the best performer.

 ## Using your own data